 Level 3 ILM Coach

-I was trained by the University of Aberdeen and University of St Andrews as a Level 3 coach as acredited by the ILM.
-I am now available as a coach for staff as part of the network of coaches at the universities of Aberdeen and St. Andrews.
+I was trained by the University of Aberdeen and University of St Andrews as a Level 3 coach as accredited by the ILM in July 2014.
+I am now a coach for staff as part of the network of coaches at the universities of Aberdeen and St. Andrews.

 Senior Fellow HEA